cherry-embedded/CherryUSB/README.md

 - Support Vendor class
 - Support Andriod AOA Communication

-The USB Host stack also provides the lsusb function, which allows you to view information about all mounted devices, including those on external hubs, with the help of a shell plugin.
+The CherryUSB Host stack also provides the lsusb function, which allows you to view information about all mounted devices, including those on external hubs, with the help of a shell plugin.

 ![lsusb](docs/img/lsusb.png)

-## USB Device API
+## CherryUSB Device API

-More of USB Device API reference, please visit : [USB Device API](docs/usb_device.md)
+More of USB Device API reference, please visit : [CherryUSB Device API](docs/usb_device.md)

-## USB Host API
+## CherryUSB Host API

-More of USB Host API reference, please visit: [USB Host API](docs/usb_host.md)
+More of USB Host API reference, please visit: [CherryUSB Host API](docs/usb_host.md)

 ## How To Use In RT-Thread package

-How to use in RT-Thread package, please visit：[RT-Thread package Userguide with usb stack](docs/rt-thread.md)
+How to use in RT-Thread package, please visit：[RT-Thread package Userguide with CherryUSB](docs/rt-thread.md)